tataopop/docker-bigdata/README.md

 # docker-bigdata
-docker-bigdata is aimed to create a mini by using docker which can simulate the hadoop ecosystem.
+docker-bigdata is aimed to create a mini cluster for hadoop ecosystem.

 ## Components
 | Component | Version |